 Be sure to check who’s performing before you visit and make a night of it!

-Also, if you’re feeling up to it, climb on top of the O2 on the “Up at the O2” walkways which is especially beautiful around sunset.
+Also, if you’re feeling up to it, book tickets to climb on top of the O2 on the “Up at the O2” walkways which is lovely around sunset.
 Oh, and take the cable car if you fancy heading across the Thames, too.

 10.)
 Old Royal Navy College